Meadowood Regional Park

 Pavilions for Picnics

-Meadowood Regional Park's three pavilions are available for reservation by contacting the park office at 410-887-3678.
+Meadowood Regional Park's three pavilions are available for reservation by emailing the Lutherville-Timonium office or calling 410-887-7684.
 They offer an attractive venue for family, company and other group picnics.

 Playground and Walking Paths

 The nearby accessible playground is sure to be a hit with the kids.
 The paved path network that winds through the park has proven very popular and provides an excellent opportunity to get a little exercise, whether you are a walker, jogger, bicycler, roller-blader, or dog owner.
 Park visitors with dogs are asked to keep the park safe and clean by keeping their dogs leashed and cleaning up after them.
 Meadowood's path has been marked with a .8 mile route around all athletic fields.
 For those looking to shorten the distance, both the upper or lower section each measure .4 mile.
 Each path passes the restroom and park office building.
 Knowing this information allows visitors to gauge the distance they've covered and to clock their time to cover the distance if they so desire.

 Meadowood's Natural Side